TheEimer/theeimer.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am a researcher at the Leibniz University of Hannover currently working towards my PhD.
 I focus on making Reinforcement Learning agents more general by dynamically adapting their behavior.

 I completed my master’s degree in computer science in 2019 at the University of Freiburg under the supervision of Prof. Dr. Frank Hutter.
 Since 2020, I've been a PhD candidate in Hannover supervised by Prof. Dr. Marius Lindauer.
-I have previously interned at MetaAI in London.
+I have interned at MetaAI in London in 2022/23.